amorjk1/Project-1/project-development.md

 ```

-#### 12/03/2020
+## 12/03/2020

-had to do the about page and followed this <a href="https://www.youtube.com/watch?v=0h2TLGJya4A">YouTube</a> tutorial and it actually helped me understand more about React-native.
+had to do the about page for this project and followed this <a href="https://www.youtube.com/watch?v=0h2TLGJya4A">YouTube</a> tutorial and it actually helped me understand more about React-native.

 [back](./)